Software Code Standards for C and Assembly Code

 } pmap_common;

-It is acceptable to omit module name in user space applications (i.e. not in the kernel) and name the structure common, only if static is used.
+The module name could be omitted in user space applications (i.e. not in the kernel) and name the structure common, only if static is used.

 One space character should be used after and before the following binary and ternary operators: